fermyon/developer/content/spin/variables.md

 {{ startTab "Rust"}}

-The config function is available in the `spin_sdk::config` module.
+The config function is available in the `spin_sdk::config` module and is named `get`.

 ```rust
 use anyhow::Result;